aimms/documentation/webui/workflow-panels.rst

 .. image:: images/WF_SubLevels_4.png
     :align: center

-If the open/close states parameter is not configured in the Workflow Settings, then the open/close states in the workflow panel are not stored in the model and therefore, they are not persistent upon fully re-loading a WebUI page.
+If the open/close states parameter is not configured in the Workflow Settings, then the open/close states in the workflow panel are not stored in the model and therefore, they are not persistent upon re-loading a WebUI page.

 Configuring a ``pageId`` in multiple workflows
 ----------------------------------------------